-If there’s one thing this pandemic as shown us, it’s that ingenuity is the new normal.
+If there’s one thing this pandemic has shown us, it’s that ingenuity is the new normal.
 What an opportunity to switch things up!
 Especially now because maybe there’s been quite a bit of *togetherness* in recent months.
 It’s difficult to keep a good routine going when the rules are constantly shifting, so rather than resist…embrace the change!

 Whether it’s been a few months or a lot of years, relationships ebb and flow anyway.
-Varying circumstances allows us to see where we might need to make some adjustments, but also where we can add some sparks.
+Varying circumstances allow us to see where we might need to make some adjustments, but also where we can add some sparks.
 Remember the newness of when you first met your partner…close your eyes and recall the butterflies and zinger feelings of anticipation.
 Zero in on that first kiss…WOW!

 Restaurants and movies are so pre-covid.
 It’s time to liven things up and make some new memories!
 Here are some ideas we researched that might be the ticket!

 - Breakfast, not dinner may be just the change you need.
 At Valentine’s in particular, restaurants (even at a limited capacity and with outdoor seating) also have limited menu options because they plan to be busy.
 At breakfast, you’re both fresh, seating will be better (and possibly indoors), and you will have the rest of the day together <eyebrows flicking>.

 - Day Dates are a great way to reconnect!
 Maybe the kids are in school and you have the house/car to yourselves. #1 Rule…no “errands” or “grocery shopping” is allowed!
 Get takeout from a favorite place and go for a hike!